rauni-iitr/RAG-Langchain-ChromaDB-OpenSourceLLM-Streamlit/readme.md

 # About

-This project runs a local llm agent based RAG model on langchain using new pipesyntax [LCEL](https://python.langchain.com/docs/expression_language/get_started)(LangChain Expression Language) as well as older LLM chains(RetrievalQA), see `rag.py`. <br> We are using LECL in rag.py for inference as it has a smooth output streaming generator output which is consumed by streamlit using 'write_stream' method.
+This project runs a local llm agent based RAG model on langchain using [LCEL](https://python.langchain.com/docs/expression_language/get_started)(LangChain Expression Language) as well as older LLM chains(RetrievalQA), see `rag.py`. <br> We are using LECL in rag.py for inference as it has a smooth output streaming generator output which is consumed by streamlit using 'write_stream' method.

 The model uses persistent ChromaDB for vector store, which takes all the pdf files in `data_source` directory (one pdf about titanic for demo).